 Apple only provides the raw API endpoints, leaving the orchestration, performance, and data management entirely up to the developer.
 It’s not overly complex, but it’s undeniably cumbersome and time-consuming to test, localize, and iterate.

-If you don’t fancy doing the manual build and maintenance, RevenueCat can manage every part of Apple’s Retention Messaging setup and response flow.
+If you don’t fancy doing the manual build and maintenance, RevenueCat can manage every part of Apple’s Retention Messaging setup and response flow for you:

 • Uploading messages and configuring default text for each locale